How To Grow Chia Sprouts 3 Ways (Quick and Easy!)

 How to harvest and store chia sprouts

 To harvest chia sprouts, just place in a colander and gently rinse.
 Allow sprouted chia to thoroughly dry before storing in the fridge.
 Chia sprouts may keep up to one week in the fridge.
-Although like other sprouts, they taste best when eaten fresh or within 2-3 days.
-They keep best in some type of container with airflow such as a perforated plastic bag, or a Tupperware container with air vents.
+Although, like other healthy sprouts, they taste best when eaten fresh or within 2-3 days.
+They keep best in some type of container with airflow, such as a perforated plastic bag, or a Tupperware container with air vents.

 If you are growing chia microgreens (sprouted in soil or other growing medium), you simply snip them with a pair of scissors just above the soil line.